Mike-Bell/TypeScriptDemos/script.md

 What is TypeScript?
 If you look this up, the standard answer is that "TypeScript is a superset of JavaScript", or more simply TypeScript is JavaScript plus types.
 TypeScript _used to be_ a collection of "things we wish we had in JavaScript" - things like types, classes, arrow functions, better syntax, etc. I think it was kinda of like how C++ became sort of a grab bag for things people wish they had in C - TypeScript was a grab bag of JavaScript improvements.
 But eventually a lot of those things got absorbed into the JavaScript language itself, partly due to the influence of TypeScript on the ecosystem, so now I think it's fair to say that TypeScript is simply JavaScript plus types.

+TypeScript has been spreading rapidly for the last 5 years or so.
+At this point, it is fully battle-tested on projects of a variety of scales.
+It is the go-to at TechSmith for new projects, and is used in Audiate and well as the newer parts of Knowmia.

 See Section1

 Why TypeScript?
 In short, because the option of being able to use static typing is good.